 - Reallocations between budget categories require the prior written consent of OTF.
 Grantees should discuss these types of reallocations with their Program Manager.
 Please read OTF’s Reallocation of Grant Funds Policy.

+Begin by reviewing the Grant Recognition Requirements to understand what is expected for your OTF grant recognition.
 OTF assigns a Communications Advisor to all grants to support grant recognition activities and to answer communications questions.
-Before planning an event, preparing a media release, inviting a local Member of Provincial Parliament (MPP), or using the OTF logo, a grantee needs to contact their OTF Communications Advisor at least three weeks in advance.
+Before starting your recognition activities, review the requirements and then contact your OTF Communications Advisor at least three weeks prior to any activity.

 Closing a grant